Need to talk? Call 1800 882 436.

 • Who will take time off if your child gets sick?

-• How you will share domestic chores such as cooking and cleaning?
+• How you will share tasks at home, such as cooking and cleaning?

 Meal planning

-Planning ahead can reduce potential problems with feeding yourself and your child when you are back at work.
+Planning ahead can help avoid problems with food preparation when you are back at work.

-For example, if your child eats solid food, you can prepare meals in advance.
+For example, if your child eats solid food, you can make meals in advance.

 Planning meals helps you budget, makes grocery shopping easier and helps to make sure you have a balanced diet.
 The Australian Guide to Healthy Eating can help with planning meals.